-Culture plays an important role in understanding the local inhabitants of Jammu.
+Culture plays a vital role in understanding the local inhabitants of Jammu.
 Their festivals and lifestyle tell you a lot about them.
-During your visit to Jammu you will meet residents belonging to various tribes, religion and castes.
-These people's lifestyle has been influenced by the mountainous terrain of the Himalayas.
-IndianHoliday.com brings you the details:
+During your visit to Jammu, you will meet residents of various tribes, religions, and castes.
+Also, the mountainous terrain of the Himalayas has influenced these people's lifestyles.

 Jammu is home to people belonging to various sections of society.
 Hindu Brahmin priests enable Indian and foreign pilgrims to worship at the various temples in Jammu.
-The Amarnath Cave and Vaishnodevi are two popular temples here.
-Other religious sections of society living in Jammu are Sikhs, Buddhists and Muslims.
-Dogras, Chibalis, Sudans, Kishtwari, Khatris, Mahajans and Paharis are some of the ethnic tribes in Jammu.
-Some of the major tribes are given below:
+The Amarnath Cave and Vaishno Devi are two famous temples in Jammu.
+Other religious sections of society living in Jammu are Sikhs, Buddhists, and Muslims.
+Dogras, Chablis, Sudan, Kishtwari, Khatris, Mahajans, and Paharis are some of the ethnic tribes in Jammu.
+Some of the significant tribes are given below:

-Dogras- belong to the Aryan tribe who came to India in ancient times.
-They later branched out into higher castes of Brahmins and Rajputs, as well as, merchant classes of Mahajans and others.
+Dogras- They belong to the Aryan tribe who came to India in ancient times.
+Later, they branched out into higher castes of Brahmins and Rajputs and merchant classes of Mahajans and others.
 Some embraced Sikhism and Islam when these religions influenced this region of India.
-They speak Dogri, which is one of the India's national languages.
+They speak Dogri.
 Like Punjabis, Dogras are known to be brave people.
 The Dogra Regiment in the Indian Army is proof of this fact.
-Heren and Kud are Dogra styles of theatre and dance that are performed during festivals in Jammu.
+Heren and Kud are Dogra theater and dance styles performed during festivals in Jammu.

-Gujjars - Muslim Gujjars form a major section of Jammu inhabitants.
-They are basically from Gujarat and Rajasthan and speak Gujari.
+Gujjars - Muslim Gujjars form a significant section of Jammu inhabitants.
+They are basically from Gujarat and Rajasthan and speak Gujarati.
 They are unlike hilly people; they are tall and have handsome features.
 Their lifestyle is semi-nomadic to nomadic.
 Herding sheep and mountain cattle is their primary occupation.

-Chibali - Chibalis are a small race in Jammu.
+Chibali - Chibalis is a small race in Jammu.
 They are usually followers of Islam.
-Though, some are also Buddhists.
-They speak the language, Dogri, and are of Punjabi descent.
+Unfortunately, though, some are also Buddhists.
+They speak the language, Dogri and are of Punjabi descent.

 Sudhan - Another Muslim section of Jammu, the Sudhans, speak both Kashmiri and Dogri languages.